There have been a host of memorable moments at the US Masters that it is a difficult task to select what could be regarded as the five greatest ever.

-Sandy Lyle was full of beans after winning the Greensboro Open the previous weekend it took a two-shot lead into the final round.
+Sandy Lyle was full of beans after winning the Greensboro Open the previous weekend and took a two-shot lead into the final round.

 His world seemed to be imploding when he found the water on the par-three 12th to card a double bogey, but he got himself back in contention, needing a birdie on the final hole to win and pip Mark Calcavecchia to the big prize.

 Things did not go to plan when he fired his one-iron into the fairway bunker, but the ball was sitting on an upslope and he hit the seven-iron of his life.